 Here is a basic list of people I’ve been able to help:

-- Women at any stage of life seeking support for menstrual health, pregnancy and postpartum care, menopause and other women specific issues
+People at any stage of life seeking support for menstrual health, pregnancy and postpartum care, menopause and other reproductive health issues

 I’ve found that I have the most success when working with people who share these ideas: